sditchek/GROOT/README.md

   ## How To Use GROOT

-  Checkout the code and read the README within either the GROOT-H or GROOT-G directories, depending on which component you'll be using.
+  First read the Users Guide to see if GROOT is for you!
+If it is, checkout the code and read the README within either the GROOT-H or GROOT-G directories, depending on which component you'll be using.

   ## How to Cite GROOT